jglasspilon/Data-Binders-Sample/README.md

 ---

 # Exhibit Space
-### See for yourself!
+### See for yourself
-The demo is fully testable.
-Simply download as zip, extract and run inside of Unity to see the components and how they work.
+The demo is fully playable.
+Simply download as zip, extract and run inside of Unity to explore the system and its implementation.

+---

 ### Runtime results
 ![Data-Binders Demo](Media/Data-Binder-Sample-Demo.gif)